AbstractXan/abstractxan/src/website.md

 - Getting inspired

 Factors that hinder productivity:
+- Absense of physical activities
 - Trying to do a lot of work at once
-- Keep sitting at a single place
+- Prolonged sitting
 - Excessive gaming (drains the mind)

 ### Tracker